Accenture/mercury-composable/guides/CHAPTER-4.md

 The in-memory state machine is created for each query or transaction flow and it is temporal.

-For complex transactions or long running work flow, you would typically want to externalize some transaction states to a persistent store such as a distributed cache system or a high performance key-value data store.
+For complex transactions or long running work flows, you would typically want to externalize some transaction states to a persistent store such as a distributed cache system or a high performance key-value data store.

 In these use cases, you can implement an external state machine function and configure it in a flow.